Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 In addition to all the horse shows, the state fair offers agricultural exhibits, arts and crafts, music, military displays, displays from each county in Kentucky, contests, new product demonstrations, and a number of other displays and events.
 Major entertainment celebrities appear, including groups such as Def Leppard, Lady Antebellum, and Maroon Five.

 City of Parks

-Welcome to Waterfront Park!
-Only one of the many parks here, the Louisville Waterfront Park covers 85 acres of green space located on the Ohio River in Downtown Louisville.
-This is a nationally known park that hosts many special events.
-The region's largest July 4th Waterfront Independence Festival is held in the park and on the Ohio River.
+At Welcome to Waterfront Park, we see that this is only one of many parks.
+The Louisville Waterfront Park covers 85 acres of green space on the Ohio River in the Downtown District.
+Special events here include the region's largest July 4th Independence Festival.

 Muhammad Ali Center

 Louisville is home to renowned boxer Muhammad Ali, born here as Cassius Clay.
-Charismastic and sure, he predicted his bouts with poetry; but he once did not appear for a scheduled interview on the Tonight Show with Johnny Carson.
-Carson washed his hands of the boxer on air, but they mended the argument and Muhammed Ali continued to appear on the Tonight Show for years.
+Charismatic and sure, he predicted his bouts with poetry; but he once did not appear for a scheduled interview on the Tonight Show with Johnny Carson.
+Carson washed his hands of the boxer on air, but they mended the argument and Muhammad Ali continued to appear on the Tonight Show for years.